Concrete or Foundation Problems in Huntington Beach?

 An Orange County Contractor

-We work at homes and business properties including the neighborhoods near downtown Huntington Beach and the neighborhoods of Seacliff Village, Yorktown, Garfield, Newland, Beach, Bartlett Park, HB High School, Huntington Central Park and Lake Huntington.
+They work at homes and business properties including the neighborhoods near downtown Huntington Beach and the neighborhoods of Seacliff Village, Yorktown, Garfield, Newland, Beach, Bartlett Park, HB High School, Huntington Central Park and Lake Huntington.